 Divorce is an all too common occurrence in our society.
 Unfortunately, when there are children involved, the ending of the marriage can be traumatic for the kids.
 Children do not understand what goes on in the office of the attorney or what happens in court.
 But, when a parent supports them emotionally and financially, there is a sense of reprieve for them.
 However, the consequences that can arise from not paying child support can be severe.
-Let our family law attorneys explain.
+Let our child support lawyers in Walnut Creek explain.

 What Is Child Support?